-This page explains how windshield inspection works, and it provides an overview of things you'll need to know if your vehicle requires one after your auto glass service.
+This page explains how windshield inspections work, and it provides an overview of things you'll need to know if your insurance company requires an inspection before approving your windshield replacement.

 For additional questions, or if you'd like a quote to fix your glass and get cash back, call us at 480.907.3982!

 - What Is a Windshield Inspection?

 - Do I Need to Agree with the Inspector's Recommended Service?

 A windshield inspection is a service inspection of your glass damage that some insurance companies require before approving a claim to replace your windshield.

 Insurance companies have increasingly started requiring inspections in Arizona over the past few years because of unscrupulous, fly-by-night auto glass shops.
 These shops submit fraudulent claims to the insurance companies to replace windshields that aren't damaged or don't require a replacement.

 To combat this fraud, insurance companies use inspections from approved, third-party inspection services to verify the damage and confirm a windshield replacement is appropriate.

 During a windshield inspection, a mobile inspector will come check your vehicle's windshield to verify that it is damaged and needs a windshield replacement.